 The Military Flag Retreat honors eleven veterans/active duty service members during the Fair.
 The event is held daily in front of the Historic Administrative Building on the Missouri State Fairgrounds.
 The ceremony includes the pledge of allegiance led by the 2023 Missouri State Fair Queen, the singing of the National Anthem, trumpet playing by Derrick Weller, the folding of the flag by the local National Guard branch, and script reading by emcee, Brian Sowers.

 As soon as nominations started filing in, I began blacking out the nominees names and labeling them with numbers to make the selection process anonymous.
-There ended up being a total of 41 nominations sent in by mail and email.
-Last year, there were half as many nominations.
-I started creating Excel files to keep names, numbers, emails, and other relevant information organized.
+There ended up being a total of 41 nominations sent in, which doubled the number from last year.
+I then created an Excel document to keep relevant information organized.

-I contacted people in the Administrative Offices to select nominees to be honored at the daily Military Flag Retreat.
+I contacted staff in the Administrative Offices to select nominees to be honored at the daily Military Flag Retreat.
 I chose people selecting nominees based on a variety of demographics.
 Selectors included both men and women, as well as younger and older individuals.
-I made first-round and second-round selection papers to help choose the honorees more precisely.
+First- and second-round selection papers were made to help choose the honorees more precisely.

-After honorees were selected, I developed letters to send to honorees via mail.
-Each letter contained a congratulatory message, the date and time they would be honored, and an RSVP deadline.
-I also attached a biography questionnaire so I could develop a script for each honoree.
-The nominators of non-selected honorees got an email informing them that the person they nominated was not selected.
+Once selected, I developed letters to send to honorees via mail.
+Each letter contained a congratulatory message, the date/time they would be honored, and an RSVP deadline.
+I also attached a questionnaire so I could develop a script and posts for each honoree.
+Non-selected honoree nominators received an email informing them that their nominee was not selected.

 Once I received everyone’s questionnaire and photos, I started to create scripts about the honorees for the emcee to read during the ceremony each day.
-I also made several graphics – social media graphics, honoree posts, meal vouchers, signs displayed during the ceremony, and more.
-I then sent a follow-up letter to inform them of details pertaining to the event.
+I also made several graphics – social media posts, meal vouchers, signs displayed during the ceremony, and more.
+I then sent a follow-up letter to inform honorees of specific details pertaining to the event.

 First-round and second-round forms handed out to people who were part of the Military Flag Retreat Committee.